The 7 societal factors that influence the health and safety standards of an organisation

 Equality from societal expectations.

-For instance, in the UK, the equality act expects all businesses not to discriminate against people with disability.
-And that they have equal employment opportunities as anyone else.
+For instance, in the UK, the Equality Act expects all businesses not to discriminate against people with disabilities. and that they have equal employment opportunities as anyone else.

-Equally, the workplace design has to favour the people with disability by introducing lifts and ramps to ease access and egress to a workplace.
+Equally, the workplace design has to favour people with disabilities by introducing lifts and ramps to ease access and egress to the workplace.

 READ ALSO: